SolaceSamples/solace-samples-nodejs/docs/_tutorials/persistence-with-queues.md

 At the end, this tutorial walks through downloading and running the sample from source.

-## Pre-requisite: Creating a Durable Queue on the Solace message router
+## Prerequisite: Creating a Durable Queue on the Solace message router

 A difference to the publish/subscribe tutorial is that for guaranteed messaging a physical endpoint resource – a durable queue, associated with the queue destination – needs to be created on the Solace message router, which will persist the messages until consumed.